Quick Start

 .catch(console.error);

-You can choose to create an HTTP service to access cloud functions and then invoke cloud functions via HTTP.
+You can choose to create an HTTP service to access the cloud function and then invoke the cloud function via HTTP.

-- Select the default domain or your custom domain
+- You can select the default domain name or choose your custom domain name

-Execute the following command to create an HTTP service route with the path /hello
+Run the following command to create an HTTP service route with the path /hello pointing to the hello_world cloud function:

 tcb service create -p hello -f hello_world -e <env-id>